Water Butt Questions and Answers

 Can I connect a hosepipe to a water butt?

-Not directly, as the water butt doesn’t have enough output pressure.
+Not directly, as the water butt will almost certainly not have enough output pressure.
 However there are water butt pumps available which can be submerged into the butt and are able to pump water from the butt through the hosepipe.
-Also, some pressure washers can be connected to water butts however larger butts are preferable in this case due to how much water they output.
+Also, some pressure washers can be connected to water butts, however larger capacities are preferable in this case due to how much water pressure washers tend to use.

 It may be preferable depending on your location and the exposure of the water butt to the elements.
 In freezing weather, there is potential for the water to freeze, and in doing so, it may expand enough to split the butt.
 Damage can also be caused to the tap, diverter, and any linking pipes which have water in them.

-If the butt is likely to freeze, it is recommended to drain it in early December, and refill after the chance of heavy frost has passed in mid-March.
+If the butt is likely to freeze, it is recommended to drain it prior to any freezing conditions, and refill after the chance of heavy frost has passed in spring.

 Also remember to disconnect the diverter to prevent the butts refilling.
 This can be done by putting a cap or bung on the pipe or ensuring that the diverter pipe is held higher than the its own overflow.